 \section{Preliminaries}

-A \textit{Directed graph} (or \textit{Digraph}) is an orderd pair $G=(V,E)$, where $V$ is a finite nonempty set, and $E\subseteq\{(a,b): a,b\in V \text{ and }a\neq b\}$.
-The set $V$ is called the \textit{vertex set} of the digraph $G$, and the elements of the set $E$ are called \emph{directed edges} (or simply \emph{edges}).
-A \textit{directed cycle} in $G$ is a sequence of vertices, $a_1,a_2,\ldots, a_n$, where all $a_i$-s are distinct for $i\in \{1,\ldots,n-1\}$, and $a_n=a_1$, and for each $i\in \{1,\ldots,n-1\}$, $(a_i,a_{i+1})\in E$.
-A Digraph is said to be \text{acyclic} if it does not contain any directed cycle.
+A \textit{directed graph} (or \textit{digraph}) is an orderd pair $G=(V,E)$, where $V$ is a finite nonempty set, and $E\subseteq\{(a,b): a,b\in V \text{ and }a\neq b\}$.
+The set $V$ is called the \textit{vertex set} of the digraph $G$, and the elements of the set $E$ are called \emph{directed edges} (or simply, \emph{edges}).
+A \textit{directed cycle} in $G$ is a sequence of vertices, $a_1,a_2,\ldots, a_n$, where each $a_i$ is distinct for $i\in \{1,\ldots,n-1\}$, and $a_n=a_1$, and for each $i\in \{1,\ldots,n-1\}$, $(a_i,a_{i+1})\in E$.
+A digraph is said to be a \text{directed acyclic graph} if it does not contain any directed cycle.
 A \textit{topological ordering} of a digraph is a linear ordering of its vertices such that for each directed edge $(a,b)\in E$, $a$ comes before $b$ in the ordering.
-We have the following well-known theorem. \begin{theorem}[Topological sorting \cite{cormen}] Every acyclic digraph has a topological ordering. \end{theorem}
+We have the following well-known theorem. \begin{theorem}[Topological sorting \cite{cormen}] Every directed acyclic graph has a topological ordering, and vice-versa. \end{theorem}

-An \emph{abstract simplicial complex} $\K$ (or in short, a \emph{simplicial complex})is a finite non-empty collection of finite sets with the property that if $\sigma \in \K$ and $\tau \subseteq \sigma$, then $\tau \in \K$.
+An \emph{abstract simplicial complex} $\K$ (or in short, a \emph{simplicial complex}) is a finite non-empty collection of finite sets with the property that if $\sigma \in \K$ and $\tau \subseteq \sigma$, then $\tau \in \K$.
 Note that, the empty set $\emptyset$ always belongs to $\K$.